-FIG. 1.
-Schematic overview of Qibo software components, including backends and tools, for release 0.2.0.
+Figure 1: Schematic overview of Qibo software components, including backends and tools, for release 0.2.0.

+Our annealing module API provides algorithms for time evolution of quantum states, symbolic and numeric matrix-based Hamiltonian allocation and adiabatic evolution [51].
 In order to accelerate the initialization of Hamiltonians, Qibo provides a database of pre-coded models including the Heisenberg XXZ, the non-interacting Pauli-X/Y/Z, the transverse field Ising model (TFIM) and the max cut Hamiltonian.